obudzecie/smoking-gun-thesis/README.md

 # The Smoking Gun: Unveiling GPT-4’s memorisation of Polish Texts and Implications for Copyright Infringement

 ## Overview
 This repository consists of part of the code used for my Master's thesis.
-The data could not be shared due to its copyrighted nature.
+The data could not be shared due to its copyrighted nature of the literary works.
+For the other part of the research, where I checked the memorisation of News, the code cannot be shared.
+The data used for this is however publiclt avaliable as it is the MC4 dataset.
 To access the dataset that I used email me at budzikwjoanna@gmail.com

-## Dataset preparation
+## Dataset preparation - literary works

 Data was collected for Polish books.
 However the code can be appled to other languages.
 Remember to change the language of tokenization.
 The dataset for test and baseline were prepared by legally accessing different books and poems, through kindle subscriptions and creating a dataset from the furst few pages, name of the literary work and the author.